 If anyone decides, against advice, to enter the water the Pink Rescue Buoy provides flotation for that person as well as for the casualty.

-Pink Rescue Buoys have been used to save 14 people.
-Thirteen lives saved.
+Over 850 Pink Rescue Buoys have been installed and 68 lives saved since Nov 2017.
 That is something to be proud of.